-- The Superintendent or their designee will determine the level of the threat. - The Operations Chief will contact the transportation supervisor to arrange transportation.
+- The Assistant Superintendent for Business contact the transportation supervisor to arrange transportation.
 They will also arrange for student-parent reunification. - The Safety Officer will clear all evacuation routes and sites prior to evacuation - Principal(s) will evacuate all staff and students to prearranged evacuation sites as outlined in building plans.
 They will report to the superintendent or their designee any missing staff or students.